 - Toasted sugar tastes less sweet than plain, and can add a subtle note of caramel to play off the bourbon or rye.

 - 1 teaspoon (5g) superfine sugar, toasted sugar, or 1 sugar cube

-- 2 to 3 dashes bitters (Angostura is traditional and works well; Fee Brothers’ Whiskey Barrel-Aged Old Fashioned Bitters are better)
+- 2 to 3 dashes bitters (Angostura bitters are traditional and work well; Fee Brothers’ Whiskey Barrel-Aged Old Fashioned Bitters are better)

 - 2 ounces (60ml) bourbon or rye whiskey

 - Orange and/or cocktail cherry, such as Luxardo to garnish (optional)

 Combine whiskey, bitters, and sugar in a mixing glass.
 Add several large ice cubes and stir rapidly with a bar spoon to chill.
 Strain into a rocks glass with fresh ice.
 Garnish, if you like, with a slice of orange and/or a cherry.